salfter/MinerSwitcher/README.md

 The ProfitLib configuration files need to be copied from ./ProfitLib/*_config_example.json to ./*_config.json and edited appropriately.
-In addition to Cryptsy API credentials, you will need RPC access to coin daemons for the coins you want to switch between.
+In addition to exchange API credentials, you will need RPC access to coin daemons for the coins you want to switch between.
 Setting hashrates in daemon_config.json is unnecessary; hashrates will be populated with values calculated from the miner configuration (below).
+If you don't want to check a particular exchange, remove its section from exchange_config.json.

 The pool configuration needs to be copied from ./pool_config_example.json to ./pool_config.json and edited with the credentials for the pools you use.